Joomla Extensions

 Zero24 ExtensionUpdates:

-Checks for extension updates and sends an email when available.
+https://extensions.joomla.org/extension/extensionupdates/Controleertfor updates to extensions and sends an email as soon as they become available.

 Zero24 TaskCheckin: